 Rafal Fudala, PhD, Graduate Advisor

-Faculty members are engaged in various aspects of biochemical, biophysical, molecular and cancer research.
-The specific research interests of faculty cover a wide range of topics, including signal transduction, posttranslational protein modification in health and disease, protein structure and function, protein-ligand and protein-protein interactions, metabolism, molecular carcinogenesis, tumor immunology, stem cell biology, tumor invasion and metastasis, tumor microenvironment, cancer therapeutics, drug resistance, drug metabolism, drug delivery, drug discovery, nanotechology/imaging, epigenetic effects on cancer risks, alternative medicine therapies of cancer, disorders of lipid metabolism in atherosclerosis, lipoprotein metabolism and biophysics of muscle contraction.
-The interdisciplinary research also includes investigation of the link between cancer with other disorders, such as aging & Alzheimer’s disease, HIV and ocular diseases.
-Research projects employ state-of-the-art molecular, cellular and biochemical techniques that include genomics, proteomics, mass spectrometry, protein crystallography, molecular cloning, gene targeting, FACS analysis, advanced fluorescence spectroscopy, optical imaging and advanced molecular technology for the detection of genetic variation between normal and cancer cells.
+Faculty members are engaged in various aspects of biochemical, biophysical, molecular, and cancer research.
+The specific research interests of faculty cover a wide range of topics, including signal transduction, posttranslational protein modification in health and disease, protein structure and function, protein-ligand and protein-protein interactions, metabolism, molecular carcinogenesis, tumor immunology, Natural Killer cell mediated immunotherapy of cancer, stem cell biology, tumor invasion and metastasis, tumor microenvironment, cancer therapeutics, drug resistance, drug metabolism, drug delivery, drug discovery, nanotechnology/imaging, epigenetic effects on cancer risks, cancer health disparities, alternative medicine therapies of cancer, disorders of lipid metabolism in atherosclerosis and lipoprotein metabolism.
+The interdisciplinary research also includes investigation of the link between cancer with other disorders, such as aging & Alzheimer’s disease, HIV, and ocular diseases.
+Research projects employ state-of-the-art molecular, cellular, and biochemical techniques that include genomics, proteomics, mass spectrometry, protein crystallography, molecular cloning, gene targeting, FACS analysis, advanced fluorescence spectroscopy, optical imaging, and advanced molecular technology for the detection of genetic variation between normal and cancer cells.